 Season Two is about speaking.
 It’s about stories.
-In contrast to Season One, which mostly followed a chronological timeline and was anchored in academic texts and legislation, Season Two will feature a wide variety of topics, all of them demonstrating aspects of Patriarchy that the speakers have witnessed in their own lives.
-We’ll hear stories of women on construction sites, in engineering fields, in war zones, in chess tournaments, and marching in the streets.
-We’ll learn about the divine feminine and sacred rage, fashion and feminism in Saudi Arabia, the fight for equality in Iceland, 5th-century Irish saints, and we’ll even go behind the scenes in Hollywood boardrooms.
-We’ll listen to coming-of-age struggles and feminist awakenings, to poetry and to science, to deeply personal confessions and astonishing research and dozens upon dozens of unique voices – men, women, and nonbinary voices – some well-known, some not well-known, some anonymous, all of whom have spoken their truth bravely, and have come together to help us create this incredible new season.
+In contrast to Season One, which mostly followed a chronological timeline and was anchored in academic texts and legislation, Season Two features a wide variety of topics, all of them demonstrating aspects of patriarchy that the speakers have witnessed in their own lives.
+We hear stories of women on construction sites, in engineering fields, in war zones, in chess tournaments, and marching in the streets.
+We learn about the divine feminine and sacred rage, fashion and feminism in Saudi Arabia, the fight for equality in Iceland, 5th-century Irish saints, and even go behind the scenes in Hollywood boardrooms.
+We listen to coming-of-age struggles and feminist awakenings, to poetry and to science, to deeply personal confessions and astonishing research and dozens upon dozens of unique voices – men, women, and nonbinary voices – some well-known, some not well-known, some anonymous, all of whom have spoken their truth bravely, and have come together to help us create this incredible new season.

 Episode 1: Introduction

 “Men and women live on a stage, on which they act out their assigned roles, equal in importance.
 The play cannot go on without both kinds of performers.
 Neither of them “contributes” more or less to the whole; neither is marginal or dispensable.
 But the stage set is conceived, painted, defined by men.
 Men have written the play, have directed the show, interpreted the meanings of the action.
 They have assigned themselves the most interesting, most heroic parts, giving women the supporting roles.